 February 26, 2011

-Open letter regarding irregularities in the creation of BC’s Official Population Statistics and the firing of the BC government Population Analyst who had raised concerns.
+Open letter regarding irregularities in the creation of BC’s Official Population Statistics and the firing for raising concerns.

 Historical enrolment data justifies keeping school open,